alverena/documentation/user_guide/getting_started/intro_company_structure_org_selector.rst

 This will protect information on one hand, and help to protect users from being overwhelmed with non-relevant information.

-Please refer to the :ref:`Access and permissions guide <user-guide-user-management-permissions-basic>` for more details.
+Please refer to the :ref:`Access and permissions guide <user-guide-user-management-permissions>` for more details.

 .. hint::